ooni/probe-cli/docs/design/dd-003-step-by-step.md

 At the same time, the usage is still at `doWhatYouKnowBest` levels.
 We have a declarative way of constructing something, but then we use that something in a stdlib-like way.
-However, the need to have a flexible experiment that we could invoke from the command line moved the complexity to another level: enter the `urlgetter` experiment and library.
+However, the need for a flexible experiment that we could invoke from the command line moved the complexity to another level: enter the `urlgetter` experiment and library.